librick/blog/content/posts/love-letter-to-ose/index.md

 ![Bunk bed and cat](2021-09-ose-hablab-cat-and-bed.jpg "Wikey naps above my bed")

 Last September (2021), I had the privilege to attend the [OSE Summer of Extreme Design-Build](https://www.opensourceecology.org/summer-x-2021/).
 During the early summer months in Cleveland, I signed up to attend one month of the 90-day program.
-As summer wound down, I wrapped up some software contracting work, picked up a pair of steel toe boots, loaded up my car, and drove 12 hours down to the middle-of-nowhere Missouri.
+As summer wound down, I wrapped up some software contracting work, picked up a pair of steel-toe boots, loaded up my car, and drove 12 hours down to the middle-of-nowhere Missouri.

 If you're not familiar with Marcin Jakubowski or Open Source Ecology (OSE), check out the [OSE website](https://www.opensourceecology.org/) and [OSE wiki](https://wiki.opensourceecology.org/wiki/Main_page).

 *I am not paid by OSE.
 I am not affiliated with any of the legal/financial aspects of OSE.
-My opinions are my own and do not necessarily represent the opinions of Marcin Jakubowski nor OSE.*
+My opinions are my own and do not necessarily represent the opinions of Marcin Jakubowski or OSE.*

 ## Setting Out

 The OSE campus, [Factor e Farm (FeF)](https://www.opensourceecology.org/about-factor-e-farm/), is located about an hour north of Kansas City.
 As a native Ohioan, used to winter-worn roads policed by the praetorian Ohio State Troopers, the drive through Missouri was serene.
 The freeways are in great shape and the roads stretch for miles into the horizon across America's heartland.

-I neared Factor e Farm sometime around 10pm.
+I neared Factor e Farm sometime around 10:00 p.m.
 While close to the freeway, getting to FeF requires taking a side road delineated only by a small mile marker sign; there's not much of an exit ramp.
 Fortunately, the Missouri freeway system has another endearing quirk.
-Exits are spaced far apart, but the central median is intersected by small turn-arounds that allow you to change direction.
-After a driving in a few circles in the dark, I found the side road.
+Exits are spaced far apart, but the central median is intersected by small turnarounds that allow you to change direction.
+After driving in a few circles in the dark, I found the side road.

 A homemade tractor in my driver's side view was the first indicator that I was in the right place.
 From there, I drove up a gravel road and followed the sound of voices to the building that I would affectionately come to know as the HabLab.
-After informal introductions with friends sitting around a fire, I made my way inside, and found an open bunk in a side room.
+After informal introductions with friends sitting around a fire, I made my way inside and found an open bunk in a side room.

 ## People